imkanhaiya/interview-questions/README.md

 - Quirks mode rendering rules are defined by **browser vendors**
 - The page may not look correct or consistent across browsers

+3. ### Is HTML case-sensitive?

+HTML is **case-insensitive**.

+- Uppercase and lowercase are treated the same
+- In practice, lowercase is preferred

 ```html
 <!-- Block-level element example -->